 Yeah, sorry.
 I don’t know a Sam.
 We can put you at a table outside for the same price, or you can pay $1,000 more and get the table you originally wanted.

-Based on our experience, we’ve noticed that many Vegas clubs will overbook their bottle service tables on the busiest nights.
+Many Vegas clubs will overbook their bottle service tables on the busiest nights.
 (Lots of companies do this – just look at the airline industry.)
 This means that they may have multiple reservations for the same table.
-The clubs do this too because inevitably there will be some no-shows.
+The clubs do this too because inevitably, there will be some no-shows.

 Now in my weekend adventure, James hadn’t put down a deposit for the table.
 And even though he made the table reservation in advance, he was still at risk for a price increase.

 Soon the guys pulled out their wallets and began counting up how much cash they had.
-In total, they came up with $500 (although mostly from James since the rest of them were low on dough).
-James handed the money to the host who promptly walked away.
+In total, they came up with $500 (although mainly from James since the rest of them were low on money).
+James handed the cash to the host, who promptly walked away.
 He returned in less than a minute and said:

 We can seat you now.

 Everyone smiled.
-By paying a table fee, James was able to get the table section he had originally wanted and didn’t have to pay up the additional $1,000.
+James got the table section he had initially wanted by paying a table fee and didn’t have to increase his minimum by $1,000.

 The host escorted us to the table.
-Since we were early none of the other tables in our section were seated yet.
-It would make sense then to assume that we’d get the best table in the section, right?
+Since we were early, none of the other tables in our section were seated yet.
+So it would make sense to assume that we’d get the best table in the section, right?
 Well, not exactly.
 If reservations have been pre-paid, then those empty tables you’re eyeing may already be reserved.

-We were taken to a middle table where we all scrunched together so everyone could sit down.
+We were taken to a centrally located table where we all scrunched together so everyone could sit down.
 It was a tight fit.
 But that aside, it didn’t take long for us to realize that the table was behind a column partially blocking our view of the stage.

-It didn’t bother me, but James wasn’t having it – he was hoping for a better view.
-Unfortunately, this brings me to my next warning.
+It didn’t bother me, but James wouldn’t have it – he was hoping for a better view.
+So, unfortunately, this brings me to our next warning.

 James asked the waitress and the busser if we could move one table over, but both said it was out of their hands.
 James then went to the front and spoke to the host again.
 And, luckily with an additional table fee, James was able to move tables.

-Book with someone who is well-connected with a club.
+It’s wise to book your reservation with someone well-connected with a club.
 In this industry, it’s important who you know.
-Often, hosts will do favors for each other which can help your bottom line or result in perks like better table locations.
+Often, hosts will do favors for each other, which can lower your minimum spend or result in perks like better table locations.

-That said, I’m not saying you won’t have to fork over additional monies on these big weekends.
-With a lot of demand, comes higher prices.
-But, in our experience, it’s often less than what other tables have to pay who aren’t represented by well-connected independent hosts or hosts that don’t work directly at the club.
-Again, this is only our opinion and individual experiences vary.
+In our experience, it’s often less than what other tables have to pay who aren’t represented by a good host.
+But, again, this is only our opinion, and individual experiences vary.

 Big Weekend Warning: Cover Charges At Vegas Clubs

 If you’re not booking bottle service, then you’re most likely paying a cover charge to get into a club.
-And even if you’re a woman, it’s hard to get into Vegas clubs for free on these weekends as there is often no guest list.
+And if you’re a woman, it can be hard to get into Vegas clubs for free on these weekends as there is often no guest list.

 To recap, here are our big weekend recommendations.

-- For bottle service reservations, pay a deposit (or pre-pay in full) to lock in your minimum and table location.
+- For bottle service reservations, pay a deposit (or pre-pay in total) to lock in your minimum and table location.

 - If you make a name-only bottle service reservation, get to the club early.
-The later it gets, the higher the prices may raise.
+The later it gets, the higher the prices may rise.

 - Table locations within certain sections may be negotiable with a table fee.

-- Booking with a well-connected host can sometimes help to save you money.
+- Booking with a well-connected host can sometimes help you save money.